odewahn/dds-field-guide/local-dev.md

 ### Replicating third-party APIs locally

-// This is a C-level heading, yes?

 The develop "everything on localhost" approach breaks down somewhat when an application makes extensive use of third-party APIs.
 Clearly, you could not simply install Twitter or Facebook on your local machine.
 To get around this, there are a number of tools for mocking up the API results returned by these services.
 These include:

-// Make variable list.
-Also, maybe paraphrase description?

 * [Canned](https://github.com/sideshowcoder/canned).
 "Server to respond with fake API responses, by using a directory of files for finding out what to say."
 * [WireMock](http://wiremock.org/).
 "WireMock is a flexible library for stubbing and mocking web services."